devOpifex/erratum/README.md

 # err

-Error handling for R, inspired by Go’s standard library.
+Error handling for R, inspired by Go’s standard library; it makes it easier to standardise and handle error messages, doing so also forces the developer to think about errors rather than let them happen.

 ## Installation